GeehanAli/Grooming-Detection-Academic-Study/project_overview.md

 ## 2. Motivation

-Online grooming is a serious safety issue for children, especially in game chats where conversations look casual and friendly at the beginning.
-Most existing tools rely on keyword lists and basic filters, which often miss subtle grooming patterns.
+Online grooming is a serious and often invisible safety risk for children, especially in gaming chats where conversations appear casual, friendly, and harmless in the beginning.
+Most existing safety tools rely on simple keyword lists and basic filters, which struggle to detect the subtle, psychological patterns that groomers use.

-However, researchers and developers cannot easily access real chat logs because of strict privacy protections and the huge cost of scanning messages in real time.
-This project takes an academic approach: it uses synthetic data to ask “what could ML do in theory?” while being honest about what this cannot tell us about the real world.
+At the same time, researchers and developers face major barriers: real chat logs are protected by strict privacy rules, and monitoring platforms in real time is extremely costly.
+Because of these challenges, this project adopts an academic approach — using synthetic data to explore what machine learning could do in theory, while being transparent about what synthetic data cannot represent about the real world.

+As a mother who watches her own children navigate online games every day, this problem is deeply personal for me.
+I see how much joy and learning these games bring them, but I also see the risks hidden in the background.
+This project began from a place of wanting to protect my kids — and every child — by understanding how technology might help create safer digital spaces without taking away the benefits of play.

 ---

 ## 3. Scope and Direction

-After discussions with my mentor, I chose to focus on the **academic direction** rather than trying to build a fully practical or real-time system.
+After discussions with my supervisor, I chose to focus on the **academic direction** rather than trying to build a fully practical or real-time system.

 That means this project focuses on: